-The listener’s counterpart to raga is rasa, the mental and emotional reflection of what is heard as music.
-The reaction to the music one listens to is both the primary effect of the notes and their arrangement, and a secondary effect of the thoughts and moods evoked by the primary reaction.
-In ancient Hindu literature, this effect is an offshoot of the ultimate reality which is outside the physical universe, and is in fact the bliss towards which all things work.
+The listener’s counterpart to raga is rasa, which is the mental and emotional reflection of what is heard as music.
+The reaction to the music one listens to is both the primary effect of the notes and their arrangement, as well as a secondary effect of the thoughts and moods evoked by the primary reaction.
+In ancient Hindu literature, this effect is an offshoot of the ultimate reality, which is outside the physical universe and is, in fact, the bliss towards which all things work.

-The brain processes music in a very complex way, using several different modes, such as perceptual, emotional, cognitive, motor and autonomic.
-The sound waves that make up heard music impinge on the cochlea to produce signals, which reach the brainstem and finally the auditory cortex of the brain.
+The brain processes music in a very complex way, using several different modes such as perceptual, emotional, cognitive, motor, and autonomic modes.
+The sound waves that make up music impinge on the cochlea to produce signals, which reach the brainstem and finally the auditory cortex of the brain.

-There are also additional areas involved in music perception, which help to define the pitch, the timbre or quality, the rhythm, the roughness and the loudness or intensity of the music.
-Different parts of the brain operate to produce musical aptitude, a musical syntax, musical semantics and the language of music.
+There are several additional areas involved in music perception, which help to define the pitch, the timbre or quality, the rhythm, the roughness, and the loudness or intensity of the music.
+Different parts of the brain operate to produce musical aptitude, musical syntax, musical semantics, and the language of music.

 Other areas, such as the amygdala and cingulate gyrus, may be responsible for the emotional reaction to music.
-Music which produces pleasure activates the frontal cortex, while the temporal lobe is active when listening to unpleasant music.
-Also, sadness in music is sometimes a source of exquisite pleasure as well as pain, unlike most other arts where sadness is unpleasant.
+Music that produces pleasure activates the frontal cortex, whereas the temporal lobe is activated when listening to unpleasant music.
+Additionally, sadness in music is sometimes a source of exquisite pleasure as well as pain, unlike most other arts where sadness is typically perceived to be unpleasant.

 Physiologic effects of music

-Music relaxes the muscles, reduces systolic blood pressure, heart rate and even brings down the oxygen saturation, when it is slow, soft, and not accompanied by words.
+Music relaxes the muscles, reduces both systolic blood pressure and heart rate, and even brings down the oxygen saturation, particularly when the music is slow, soft, and not accompanied by words.
 However, faster music causes a rise in these parameters, as well as in the breathing rate and overall sympathetic tone.

 Cognitive reactions to music strengthen the firing of certain neurons, which may also be used to perform a related task.
-Thus music helps enhance learning in certain areas, such as verbal learning and abstract conceptualization.
+Thus, music helps to enhance learning in certain areas, such as verbal learning and abstract conceptualization.

 These effects of music are brought about by many areas of the brain.
 Dopamine, endorphins, and nitrous oxide are all thought to be involved in the pleasurable sensation of listening to pleasant music.
-Both emotional and physical effects, such as skin vasodilatation, and a drop in blood pressure, may be observed.
-Classical music produces no change in stress hormones, and growth hormone, unlike techno-music.
+Both emotional and physical effects, such as skin vasodilatation and a drop in blood pressure, may be observed.
+Classical music produces no change in stress hormones and growth hormones, unlike techno music.

 Music in therapy

-Music therapy, therefore, is a systematic form of intervention which uses music, and relationships dependent on the music, to promote health.
+Music therapy, therefore, is a systematic form of intervention that uses music and relationships dependent on the music, to promote health.
 Music experiences used in this form of therapy may comprise active playing, active listening, or composing.

 - A qualified therapist trained in music therapy.